Jemoka/blag/content/posts/KBhchi_square.md

 Awesome!
 Now, [calculate chi-square](#calculating-chi-square) with each cell of measured outcomes.
 Calculate degrees of freedom by (num_row-1)\*(num_col-1).

+## chi-square test for independence {#chi-square-test-for-independence}

+The [chi-square test for independence](#chi-square-test-for-independence) is a test designed to accept-reject the null hypothesis of "no association between two variables."

 ## calculating chi-square {#calculating-chi-square}

 \begin{equation}